bbbradsmith/binxelview/readme.txt

         Unchecking Chunky mode allows us to specify where the 4 bits are found:
           0, 2, 4, and 6 bytes relative to the read position.
         Using a pixel stride of 1 bit will advance through the 16 pixels one by one.
-        Using an tile X group of 16 pixels, on every 16th pixel a stride of 8 bytes will advance to the start of the next tile.
+        Using an tile X size of 16 pixels, on every 16th pixel a stride of 8 bytes will advance to the start of the next tile.

 Presets can be loaded and saved.
 The Preset menu is populated from the current working directory.